geisler/game_contest_server/README.txt

     - Much more robust unit testing of the backend.
     - Create Matches page with pagination and search

 VII.
+Known Bugs
     - Round Robin tournaments are currently never set to completed.
-Need a way to check that all matches are completed
+Need a way to check that all matches are completed and set tournament status
-    -
+    - Children are not being reaped properly in many cases in match_wrapper.rb